tinygiant98/nui/formfiles/persistent_storage/README.md

 ### Version History:

+## 0.1.3:
+- Fixed types in PS_CONTAINER_TYPE that prevented local overrides from reading correctly.

 ## 0.1.2:
 - Fixed bug in sqlite query when using containers as personal storage (by character/by cdkey) which prevented the item list from displaying after an item was deposited.